Houston 77045 Zip Code Guide

 Frequently Asked Questions

-What types of residential structures are common in 77045?
+What types of properties are common in 77045?

-The 77045 zip code features a range of residential structures, including single-story designs and some multi-story residences.
-Construction styles and property dimensions vary within the area.
+The 77045 zip code features a range of residential property types, including single-unit residences and townhomes.
+Some commercial and industrial properties also dot the area.

-What are the trends for property values in 77045?
+What are the general property value trends in 77045?

 77045 Homes For Sale